linikers/rbnails/rbnails/README.md

 - **Bug no Card do Dashboard:** Ao clicar no card de um agendamento na seção "Minha Agenda de Hoje" do dashboard, a ação de edição não é acionada.

 --------------------
+as maquinas perderam a alma, perderam a essencia as vibraçoes e intervalos foi tudo silenciado graças aos motores eletricos claro que motoressem alma